 Dating is a good way to develop maturity and understanding of the sacrifice needed for a long lasting relationship.
 It’s an opportunity to teach him how to treat another person and think selflessly.
-Here are 10 pieces of dating advice I plan to give my son about dating.
+Here are 10 pieces of dating advice I plan to give my son.

 1. Date for the right reasons.

-Don’t do it to be cool or because other people are.
+Don’t do it to be cool or because other people are dating.
 Don’t be pressured into dating because of expectations, including from your parents.
-A lot of guys don’t date much or at all in high school, and that’s fine.
+A lot of guys don’t date much or at all in high school and that’s fine.
 Often, guys who begin dating at a later age have healthier relationships with girls because they have developed more maturity and self-assurance than they had at a younger age.

 2. Show good manners.

 Have courtesy for others.
-Holding the door for her and walking her to her car at the end of the night are thoughtful and communicate respect, which naturally leads into the next point.
+Holding the door for her and walking her to her car at the end of the night are thoughtful and communicate respect.

 3. Speak respectfully of all girls.

-If you develop a reputation for treating poorly or saying inappropriate things about even one girl, I can assure you many girls will hear about it.
-This most likely will hurt your chances of other girls wanting to be your friend or date you.
+If you develop a reputation for treating girls poorly or saying inappropriate things about even one girl, word will spread.
+This most likely will hurt your chances of meeting girls who want to be your friend or date you.
 Your reputation will always precede you.
 Protect it.

 4. Keep things in perspective.

 Before entering a relationship, take the time to write out or think about the characteristics you’d like your wife to have.
-Look beyond right now; consider yourself in 10 or 15 years.
+Look beyond right now.
+Consider yourself in 10 or 15 years.
 What do you see your life looking like then?
 What will be your priorities then?
-This will really help you when pursuing relationships.
-It’s good to have friend relationships with girls outside of a dating relationship.
-That’s more time for you to learn about girls and what your preferences are without being in a relationship.
+This will help you when pursuing relationships.
+It’s good to have friendships with girls outside of a dating relationship.
+That creates more time for you to learn about girls and what your preferences are without being in a romantic relationship.

 5. Take the initiative and lead in the relationship.